We are pleased to offer three 6-week Heritage Skills Student Weaving Placements from 4th July to 12th August 2023.

-- We are committed to ensuring that you have a great experience but must stress that while you receive training and instruction this is in part a self-led learning experience.
-It is a workplace placement aimed to give you an overview of working within a heritage weaving attraction.
+- We are committed to ensuring that you have a great experience but must stress that while you receive training and instruction, this is, in part, a self-led learning experience.
+It is a work placement to give you an overview of working within a heritage weaving attraction.

 - How many placements are on offer?
 We have a total of 3 placements to offer.

-Hours: 9.15 am to 5.15 pm 5 days per week to include Saturdays, some time will be spent working on the demonstration looms and interacting with visitors.
+Hours: 9.15 am to 5.15 pm 5 days per week, including Saturdays; some time will be spent working on the demonstration looms and interacting with visitors.

 What’s in it for me

-- Great work experience to add to your CV and contacts;
+- Gain great work experience to add to their CV and a good reference;

-- Apply the theory and practice gained during your studies in a working environment;
+- Apply the theory and practice learnt during their studies in a working environment;

-- Discover more about the silk industry at one of only 4 silk mills in the country;
+- Discover more about the silk industry at one of only three silk mills in the country;

 - Experience working life in a busy working museum;